-If you want your machine to stand the test of time you must maintain it.
-The secret to successful sewing and quality work is a happy machine and here we have some tips that will help keep it in working order?
+If you want your machine to stand the test of time, you must maintain it.
+The secret to successful sewing and quality work is a happy sewing machine and here we have some tips that will help keep it in working order?

 This might sound far-fetched but practically all problems encountered with a sewing machine can be traced back to the way the machine is looked after.
 Let the dust settle fail to oil the parts and fail to clean the machine after each use will lead to some serious sewing difficulties down the line.
 Incorrect tension, breaking threads and refusal to work altogether are all caused by a lack of TLC.